 Most importantly, when selecting a material, consider the greenness of the wood and its moisture content.
 Wood that is well seasoned is easier to cut than green wood.
 It also processes better, making a less stringy mulch.
-High moisture content in the mulch may also cause it to bridge in the hopper, and pack in the airlock vanes and discharge hose which will reduce the overall machine output.
+High moisture content in the mulch may cause it to bridge in the hopper, and pack in the airlock vanes and discharge hose.